 - They have a high energy to play or work on a task if they want to.

 - They are motivated and have the drive to reach a goal, provided they set it for themselves.

 - They are flexible with different ideas and do not stick to one option.
 They are open to new alternatives.

-- They are extremely creative and have a high imagination.
+- They are extremely creative and have a huge imagination.
 They get inventive ideas and solve problems quickly.

 Why Diagnosis And Treatment Of ADHD Is A Must

 Just because a kid is inattentive, impulsive, and hyperactive doesn’t mean he/she has ADHD.
-Toddlers naturally tend to lack focus, have excess energy that is finding outlets, and be impulsive with what they speak and do.
+Toddlers naturally tend to lack focus, have excess energy that tries to find outlets, and be impulsive with what they speak and do.

 Also, all of these symptoms can apply to several other behavioral and brain-related disorders or due to certain life experiences.
 Here are a few examples:

 - Traumatic life events, such as death of a loved one or shifting to a different city

 - Psychological disorders such as depression, bipolar disorder, and anxiety